Skip to main content

 Film becomes reality

-New films and series are constantly appearing about the wild and beautiful Norse who travelled across the North Sea on a Viking expedition.
-At Avaldsnes, the film sets become reality!
-You can visit the Viking farm where Harald Fairhair and his descendants had their royal seat for almost 500 years.
-Avaldsnes is also strategically located by the Karmsundet strait, or Norðrvegr-Nordvegen, as Norway is known.
-The Nordvegen History Centre and the medieval St. Olav's Church are other historical gems that must be experienced!
+New films and series keep coming out about the wild and beautiful Norsemen who went on Viking raids across the North Sea.
+At Avaldsnes, those scenes become reality!
+You can visit the Viking Farm where Harald Fairhair and his successors held their royal seat for almost 500 years.
+Avaldsnes is strategically situated on Karmsundet strait, otherwise known as Norðrvegr or Nordvegen (the way north), which is where Norway got its name.
+The Nordvegen History Centre and the medieval St Olav's Church are other historical gems that simply must be experienced!

-If you want to go all in, then you have to take part in Western Norway's largest Viking festival!
-In June, ‘Vikings’ and sightseers from all over Europe gather in the small town on Haugalandet.
+If you really want to immerse yourself in Viking culture, you should check out Fjord Norway's largest Viking festival!
+In June, 'Vikings' and spectators from all over Europe gather in the small village in Haugalandet.

 A taste of New York

-At Visnes, you'll get a taste of ‘The Big Apple’.
-The Statue of Liberty in New York is made of copper from Visnes.
-In the mansion garden ‘Fransehagen’, which belonged to the mine's first director, you'll find a smaller, but equally beautiful, copy of the world-famous statue.
-At the Visnes Mining Museum, knowledgeable guides will take you on an exciting journey through the history of the mining community.
+You can get a taste of ‘The Big Apple’ at Visnes, where the copper used in The Statue of Liberty in New York originated.
+In the park ‘Fransehagen’, which once belonged to the first director of the mine, there is a smaller, but equally beautiful, replica of the world-famous statue.
+At Visnes Mining Museum, knowledgeable guides take you on a fascinating journey through the history of the mining community.

 Norway's best-preserved coastal town

-Once you've arrived in the well-kept and charming shipping town of Skudeneshavn, you can stroll through narrow streets with cosy white-painted houses and well-preserved 19th-century sea stalls.
-Visit Skudeneshavn Museum and explore Norway's best-preserved coastal town environment with the cultural history map and the app ‘Looking back’.
-Do you need a breather?
-Then we recommend Bybadet Bade Olena, where you can combine a refreshing dip in the sea with a hot sauna.
+In the well-maintained and charming sailing ship town of Skudeneshavn, you can stroll around the narrow streets lined with white-painted, quaint houses and wharfside warehouses preserved from the 19th century.
+You can also visit Skudeneshavn Museum and explore Norway's best-preserved coastal town using the ‘Tilbakeblikk’ app.
+When you fancy a breather, we recommend visiting the bathing jetty Bade Olena, where you can combine a refreshing dip in the sea with a hot sauna.

-If you're travelling in early July, the Skudefestival is one of the highlights of the summer.
+If you arrive in early July, you can visit Skudefestivalen festival, one of the highlights of the summer.

 3.